michael-spengler/distributed-ledger-technology-hands-on-lecture/README.md

 5. Swap Tokens

 ### Design a Decentralized Autonomous Organisation
-1. Use the coins from the previous task as governance tokens
+1. Use the coins from the previous task as governance tokens via a decentralized / distributed App (DApp)
 2. Trigger an example poll
 3. To which extend would you compare such a DAO with a classical stock corporation?